speechbrain/speechbrain/docs/tutorials/basics.rst

 ==================

 ..
-   Originally generated with https://gist.github.com/asumagic/19f9809480b62bfd16094fb5c844a564 but OK to edit in repo now
+   Originally generated with https://gist.github.com/asumagic/19f9809480b62bfd16094fb5c844a564 but OK to edit in repo now.
+   Please ensure for each tutorial that you are adding it to the hidden toctree at the end of the file!

-`Introduction to SpeechBrain <basics/introduction-to-speechbrain.ipynb>`_
+`Introduction to SpeechBrain <basics/introduction-to-speechbrain.html>`_
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 .. list-table::